RikardLegge/rAmbilight/README.md

 ```

 ## Javadoc
 The javadoc for the project can be found at the following url.
-This url will how ever hange in the future when the whole project is merged into one repository.
+This url will how ever change in the future when the whole project is merged into one repository.

 http://rikardlegge.github.io/rAmbilght-Framework/